 If the three month period is overstayed, a travel agency or ARCR can arrange payment of a small fine and prepare the travel documents required to leave the country for the required 72 hours.
 Tourists can own vehicles, property, businesses, and generate income from self-employment.

 Costa Rica is a very democratic republic, headed by a president who is in power for one 4 year term.
 He cannot run for a second term.
 Ministers are appointed and there is an elected congress.
 There has been no military since 1948 when it was banned constitutionally.

-Costa Rica has a history of stable government which stretches back to when the country was founded.
-It had one brief civil war in 1948, when a president wanted a second term in power.
+Costa Rica has a history of a stable government that stretches back to when the country was founded.
+It had one brief civil war in 1948 when a president wanted a second term in power.
 At this time a new constitution was drawn to ensure such a situation could not occur again.

 - Vote or participate in political activities